OnielPhoole/onielphoole.github.io/README.md

 👋 Hello!
 Welcome to my GitHub profile!

 I'm passionate about data and its transformative power.
-Currently, I'm on a journey to become a skilled Data Analyst/Scientist/Engineer, and this GitHub serves as a platform to showcase my projects and progress.
+This GitHub serves as a platform to showcase my projects and progress as a Data Analyst/Scientist/Engineer.

 **🔍 Exploring the Data Universe:** From uncovering hidden patterns to deriving actionable insights, I dive deep into datasets to extract meaningful information.
 Whether it's analyzing movie ratings, investigating COVID-19 trends, or exploring financial datasets, I'm always eager to discover the stories behind the numbers.